-Our assessments and observations indicated that pupil behaviour, well-being and mental health continue to be significantly impacted.
-The impact is particularly acute for disadvantaged pupils.
+Our assessments and observations indicate that the behaviour, well-being and mental health continue to be significant challenges for many of our disadvantaged pupils.
 We continued to use pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
-We continue to build on that approach with the activities detailed in this plan.

-Following the implementation of OPAL Play, we have seen an increase in confidence, social skills, teamwork and resilience.
-Our OPAL Play offer will continue to be built on and invested in throughout the 2023/2024 academic year.
+Following the continued development of OPAL Play, we have seen an increase in confidence, social skills, teamwork and resilience.
+Our OPAL Play offer will continue to be built on and invested in throughout the 2024/2025 academic year.